 Enter all the year-to-date totals you have for the employee, including pay, deductions, statutory pay, employee pension contributions and earnings by NI category letter.
 The figures entered into a payroll profile will be pulled through to an employee’s P60.

 Employer pension contributions to date are not included in these totals, as there’s no requirement to send that information to HMRC.
-If you require that total on the payslips going forward, we’d recommend you recreate the payslips instead from the start of the tax year, as detailed in this article.
+If you require that total on the payslips going forward, we’d recommend you recreate the payslips instead from the start of the tax year, by setting up and running payroll.

 To calculate National Insurance for the rest of this year's payroll, you will need to enter an NI letter to reflect how much NI has been paid for the employee during this employment to date.
 Which NI letter you use will depend on whether their NI letter has remained the same or changed during the tax year to date.